 Tips for Working at Home: 4.
 Set Regular Hours – and Stick to Them

 A benefit of working at home is that you don’t have to work 9-5 if you don’t want to.
 I tend to work from 9.30-3.00 (with a break for lunch) and then 7.30-8.30 in the evening (after my Son is in bed).
 Think about what works for you.
 You may need to work early mornings or evenings to fit around your family life or communicate with colleagues in other time zones.
 Whatever hours you decide – stick to them!
 (You are allowed some leeway – but don’t let work run your life).
-I think this is one of the hardest ‘rules’ when working from home – it is so easy to actually never switch off.
+This is one of the hardest ‘rules’ when working from home – it is so easy never to switch off.
 But a healthy work-life balance is important – even if you do work at home.

 Tips for Working at Home: 5.
 Don’t think you need an Immaculate House!

-If you take your work seriously, especially if you have just started a new business at home, then you need to put the hours into your work – not into cleaning the house!!
+If you take your work seriously, especially if you have just started a new business at home, you need to put the hours into your work – not cleaning the house!!
 Schedule non-work time for household chores and get the rest of the family to do their share.
-You mustn’t take on every household job just because you work from home – those around you need to respect the fact that although you are at home, you have serious work to do during your scheduled hours.
+You mustn’t take on every household job just because you work from home – those around you need to respect that although you are at home, you have serious work to do during your scheduled hours.

 Tips for Working at Home: 6.
 Limit Distractions

-If your work permits- TURN OFF the telephone so that you can concentrate and get on without distraction.
+If your work permits- TURN OFF the telephone so you can concentrate and get on without distraction.
 Only check your email at certain times of the day.
 It is so easy to get distracted by emails that you think you have to respond to IMMEDIATELY!
 If you do this, you will never get any tasks finished!

 Working at Home